 CHOOSE TO join an empowering environment with like-minded individuals.

 CHOOSE TO learn how government laws affect the world around you.

-“I love the Criminal Justice program at Brescia because it has taught me so much in an engaging, thought-provoking and encouraging way.
+“I love the Criminal Justice program because it has taught me so much in an engaging, thought-provoking and encouraging way.
 The professors are truly invested in their students and I am so excited to continue in my studies in order to pursue a career in law!”

 “ I knew the Community and Criminal Justice program would be a great fit for my interests, but I was blown away by the holistic approach Brescia takes in presenting the multitude of elements that contribute to the justice system.
 The material is so applicable; I utilize so much of what I learn not only in academic settings, but in professional and personal settings as well. ”

-“My time in Criminal Justice program at Brescia taught me so much about the world, the people in it and how different individuals interact with our justice system.
+“My time in Criminal Justice program taught me so much about the world, the people in it and how different individuals interact with our justice system.
 Now working in a law enforcement career, I feel equipped to approach every situation with more knowledge, compassion, and understanding!”